aidanreilly/owncloud_qs/installing/configuring_mariadb.md

 	systemctl enable mariadb
 ```

-4. Log in to the MariaDB database engine.
+4. Lastly, create the database.
+Log in to the MariaDB database engine.

 ```shell
 	mysql -u root -p